nicoloval/ethereum-event-tracker/readme.md

 ### parallel_event_tracker.py

 This script is used to track events in parallel, dividing the work across multiple cores.
+The block range is split in files of 500000 blocks of length, and saved in the output directory, using an output prefix formatting the file titles: `<output-dir>/<output-prefix>-<from-block>-<to-block>.parquet`.

 #### Usage